ashrhmn/VMS-OOP2-Project/README.md

   * [x] Login
   * [x] Create Account ~~(with NID must be included in the **NID Database** that **Admin** manages)~~
   * [x] Vote any of the Candidates

+*Had to remove NID assignment and District wise Voting*